 The Razer BlackShark V2 X, unlike other Razer headphones such as the Razer Kraken X or the Razer Nari Ultimate Wireless, have an oval ear cup shape more reminiscent of casual headphones.
 They have a black plastic design with neon green accents and use thin wire hinges that give it a distinct look.
 However, you can't detach their boom microphone to make it a little more casual.

 The Razer BlackShark V2 X are comfortable headphones.
-They have thick memory foam ear cushions and a padded headband, which is good if you've got a multi-hour gaming session ahead of you.
+They're more comfortable than the Razer Kraken V3 X, thanks to their thick memory foam ear cushions and a padded headband, which is good if you've got a multi-hour gaming session ahead of you.

 The Razer BlackShark V2 X have disappointing controls.
 Although it's to be expected from entry-level gaming headphones, they have only two buttons, but they're both easy-to-use and have good feedback.
 There's a volume wheel on the left ear cup that stops at min/max, and there's a mute mic button.